Most of us probably know fiber best for its ability to help 'keep us regular'.

 Best Gluten-Free Fiber Supplement: Performance Lab® Prebiotic

-Performance Lab® Prebiotic is a 2-in-1 prebiotic + soluble fiber supplement designed to support healthy metabolic and microbiome performance.
+If you're looking for a gluten free fiber supplement to feed that good bacteria, Performance Lab® Prebiotic is designed to support healthy metabolic and microbiome performance.

-Instead of adding in more colonies, Prebiotic instead nourishes your existing probiotic colony with Orafti® Synergy1 (Inulin-FOS from chicory root) for robust growth and health.
+Prebiotic nourishes your existing probiotic colony with Orafti® Synergy1 (Inulin-FOS from chicory root) for robust growth and health.
 As a result, Prebiotic delivers more reliable, natural, and comfortable microbiome support.

 Key Features: